 Primary: Growing from the vertebral column, usually from the bone or disc elements of the spine.
 Most common in young adults and teens; very rare.

 Metastatic Tumors: Spinal tumors that have spread from another area of the body to the spine.
 They are generally very painful and are usually accompanied by other symptoms of serious illness such as weight loss, fever, nausea, or vomiting.

 These tumors grow from within the spinal canal outside of the nerves.
 They also are known to cause a lot of pain and weakness, yet they are usually benign.

 - Meningiomas: These usually occur in the membranes around the spinal cord and are usually benign, although some can become malignant.
 Generally, these appear in older women from middle age to the elder years.

 - Nerve Sheath Tumors: These tumors arise from the nerve roots.
 Despite being mostly benign, they tend to interfere with nerve connectivity and can cause neurological issues.

 - Intramedullary Tumors

-These tumors are known to grow from within the spinal cord and even within the individual nerves, often as a result of other cells which provide physical support as well as insulation to the nervous systems glial cells.
+These tumors are known to grow from within the spinal cord and even within the individual nerves.

 - Back or neck pain that prevents you from sleeping.